cplusplus/SG20/sources/modules/compilation-model/separate-compilation.md

 A student should be able to:

-1. Use compile flags, including `-I` and `-L` search path flags, and the relation with corresponding include directives in the source.
+1. Use compile flags, including `-I` and `-L` search path flags
-2. Understand search paths to use header files of external libraries.
+2. Understand the relation between search paths include directives of header files of external libraries.
 3. Be able to declare `extern` variables.
 4.
 5.